danvratil/FBEventSync/README.md

 Sync your Facebook Events into your Android calendar.

 Event Sync for Facebook is a free open-source app that will sync your Facebook events to your Android calendar.
-It will create four new calendars:
+It will create five new calendars:

 * Events I'm Attending - for events that you marked yourself that you are 'Going' on Facebook
 * Events I May Be Attending - for events that you marked yourself as 'Maybe' on Facebook